murphy52/jellyseerr-browser-extension/README.md

 - **IMDB**: Make sure you're on a specific title page (`/title/tt*`), not search results
 - **Rotten Tomatoes**: Look for the flyout tab on the right side; try refreshing if not visible
 - **TheMovieDB**: Look for the blue-themed flyout tab on the right side of movie/TV pages
+- **Letterboxd**: Look for the clean, minimalist flyout tab on film pages
+- **Metacritic**: Look for the yellow-themed flyout tab on movie/TV show pages
+- **Trakt**: Look for the purple/pink-themed flyout tab on movie/TV show pages
 - Ensure the extension is enabled in your browser's extension manager
 - Check that you're on supported page URLs